How Can a Nutritionist Help You?

 CN – Certified Nutritionist

 The CN is a state qualification and is covered by most insurance plans in the state of Washington.
 Not all states have CNs, so we are lucky here in Washington.
 CNs must have a master’s degree in nutrition in order to become certified and practice.
 In addition to being credentialed Certified Nutritionists, Grace Lautman has her bachelor’s degree in dietetics/nutrition, and Brooke Brandeberry has her bachelor’s degree in psychology.
 They also both earned their master’s degrees in nutrition at Bastyr University.
 Both RDNs and CNs consider themselves under the umbrella term Nutritionist.
 A good, qualified nutritionist is the expert in medical nutrition therapy, preventive health and healthy eating.
-Please check out Conditions Treated for more information about what we can do for you.
+Please check out Conditions Treated page for more information about what we can do for you.